The Oath (2023 film)

-The Oath is a 2023 American mythological action adventure romance film written by Michelle Scott and Darin Scott, directed by Darin Scott and starring Darin Scott, Nora Dale, Karina Lombard, Eugene Brave Rock and Billy Zane.
+The Oath is a 2023 Ancient American action adventure romance film written by Michelle Scott and Darin Scott, directed by Darin Scott and starring Darin Scott, Nora Dale, Karina Lombard, Eugene Brave Rock and Billy Zane.
 It is based on the short film Reign of Judges: Title of Liberty.

 Plot

 The Oath dramatizes stories from the Book of Mormon.

 Two brothers who were the descendants of Joseph crossed the ocean for a promised land.
 Their feuds gives rise to two nations: Nephites and Lamanites.

 Moroni is fending for himself in "New America" circa 400 AD.